axibase/atsd-use-cases/aging-america/README.md

 *Fig 5.*: The orginial data is shown here with forecasts performed in ATSD.

 The Forecasting tool may be scaled to work with highly granularized data such as millisecond frequency or with more sporadic data as seen.

+### Conclusion

+Using forecasting, the continuation of mathematical trends may be readily observed and predicted.
+Forecasts may include periodicity settings for data which is repetitive over some interval.
+In this example, only mathematical factors have been considered which any sociologist can tell you is flawed methodology since population reproduction is the result of an array of complicated non-mathematical factors as well.
+However, strictly mathematical modeling is often used to predict trends under the assumption that social factors remain constant for a given period of time.

 ### Resources